 "Oily air, I believe."
 She laughed.
 "Or is that one of the four elements."

-She nodded.
 "Last year of graduate school.
 I lived on caffeine and salt."
 She sensed Spock coming up behind them.
 "Our Vulcan friend here never had that problem."